Florida property manager licensing requirement

 Under F.S. §475.01, anyone who, for compensation, manages, rents, or offers to rent real property belonging to another must hold a Florida real estate broker's license.
 A sales associate (agent) can manage property only under the supervision of a licensed broker.
 This means:

-- DBPR enforces this rule and will issue cease-and-desist orders against unlicensed operators.
+An individual charging a management fee to handle your vacation rental without a broker's license is operating illegally: and any contract you enter with them is voidable.
+The licensing requirement applies regardless of the number of properties managed or whether the manager calls themselves a 'concierge,' 'co-host,' or 'host service.'.
+DBPR enforces this rule and will issue cease-and-desist orders against unlicensed operators.
 If you use an unlicensed manager, you may be partially liable for any tenant disputes they mishandle.

 Exception: an owner managing their own property (even multiple properties) does not need a real estate license.
 The requirement kicks in when you manage someone else's property for compensation.

-Full-service property management — what's included
+Full-service property management: what's included

 Full-service vacation rental management typically covers: